Glucose: Uptake

-Ingested glucose initially binds to the receptor for sweet taste on the tongue in humans.
-This complex of the proteins T1R2 and T1R3 makes it possible to identify glucose-containing food sources.
+Glucose binds to the taste receptor for sweetness on the human tongue, specifically, the proteins T1R2 and T1R3, thus allowing human to identify glucose-containing food sources.
 Glucose mainly comes from food—about 300 g per day is produced by conversion of food, but it is also synthesized from other metabolites in the body's cells.
 In humans, the breakdown of glucose-containing polysaccharides happens in part already during chewing by means of amylase, which is contained in saliva, as well as by maltase, lactase, and sucrase on the brush border of the small intestine.
 Glucose is a building block of many carbohydrates and can be split off from them using certain enzymes.
 Glucosidases, a subgroup of the glycosidases, first catalyze the hydrolysis of long-chain glucose-containing polysaccharides, removing terminal glucose.
 In turn, disaccharides are mostly degraded by specific glycosidases to glucose.
-The names of the degrading enzymes are often derived from the particular poly- and disaccharide; inter alia, for the degradation of polysaccharide chains there are amylases (named after amylose, a component of starch), cellulases (named after cellulose), chitinases (named after chitin), and more.
+The names of the degrading enzymes are often derived from the particular poly- and disaccharide; among other things, for the degradation of polysaccharide chains there are amylases (named after amylose, a component of starch), cellulases (named after cellulose), chitinases (named after chitin), and more.
 Furthermore, for the cleavage of disaccharides, there are maltase, lactase, sucrase, trehalase, and others.
 In humans, about 70 genes are known that code for glycosidases.
-They have functions in the digestion and degradation of glycogen, sphingolipids, mucopolysaccharides, and poly(ADP-ribose).
+They have functions in the digestion and degradation of glycogen, sphingolipids, mucopolysaccharides, and poly (ADP-ribose) polymerases.
 Humans do not produce cellulases, chitinases, or trehalases, but the bacteria in the gut microbiota do.